 \section{Introduction}

-In atomic nuclei there are numerous excited states that are originated from the single-particle and collective motion of the constituent nucleons.
+In atomic nuclei there are numerous excited states that originate from the single-particle and collective motion of the constituent nucleons.
 Thus it is useful to have a few representative quantities of the excited states.
-The sum rule \cite{Bohigas1979267,Lipparini1989103} is a quantity which involves all the excited states, and contains important collective aspects of the properties of the excited states, such as the giant resonances \cite{Harakeh-Woude} and the Nambu-Goldstone modes \cite{PhysRevC.92.034321,PhysRevC.97.034321}.
+The sum rule \cite{Bohigas1979267,Lipparini1989103} is a quantity which involves all the excited states, and contains important collective information on the properties of the excited states, such as the giant resonances \cite{Harakeh-Woude} and the Nambu-Goldstone modes \cite{PhysRevC.92.034321,PhysRevC.97.034321}.

-The energy-weighted sum rule is the most commonly used one among various energy moment of the sum rules.
-Although it is a summation over all the excited states, the Thouless theorem \cite{Thouless196178} allows us to evaluate the sum-rule value that is the summation over all the excited states computed through the random-phase approximation (RPA) using the expectation value of the double commutator of the Hamiltonian at the ground state computed within the self-consistent Hartree-Fock (HF) theory.
-The theorem has been proven also for the Hartree-Fock-Bogoliubov (HFB) + quasiparticle RPA (QRPA) \cite{PhysRevC.66.024309}, and the second RPA \cite{PhysRevC.90.024305,PhysRevC.35.1159}.
+The energy-weighted sum rule is the most commonly used one among various energy moments of the sum rules.
+Although it is a summation over all the excited states, the Thouless theorem \cite{Thouless196178} allows one to evaluate a sum-rule value that is the summation over all the excited states computed through the random-phase approximation (RPA), using the expectation value of the double commutator of the Hamiltonian at the ground state computed within the self-consistent Hartree-Fock (HF) theory.
+The theorem has been proved also for the Hartree-Fock-Bogoliubov (HFB) + quasiparticle RPA (QRPA) \cite{PhysRevC.66.024309} and the second RPA \cite{PhysRevC.90.024305,PhysRevC.35.1159}.
 The double commutator of the Hamiltonian becomes simple for the isoscalar and isovector coordinate operators.
 In the zero-range Skyrme force, only the kinetic-energy term in the Hamiltonian contributes to the energy-weighed sum for an isoscalar coordinate operator, and the kinetic-energy term and momentum-dependent terms in the interaction contribute to the energy-weighted sum rule of an isovector coordinate operator.
 Therefore, the Thouless theorem significantly reduces the computational costs of the energy-weighted sum rule, and is also useful for verifying the accuracy of the QRPA calculation.